 It wasn’t until recently that evening primrose oil was used for its amazing health benefits, so you may be surprised to learn about the impact it can have on your hormone health, skin, hair and bones.

-Your body needs a healthy balance of essential fatty acids, such as the omega-6, found in evening primrose, and omega-3, found in fish oil.
-Consuming fats slows down absorption so we can go longer without feeling hungry; they also act as carriers for important fat-soluble vitamin A, vitamin D, vitamin E and vitamin K. Dietary fats are needed for the conversion of carotene to vitamin A, for mineral absorption and for a host of other processes.
+Your body needs a healthy balance of essential fatty acids, such as omega-6, found in evening primrose, and omega-3, found in fish oil.
+Consuming fats slows down absorption so we can go longer without feeling hungry.
+Fats also act as carriers for important fat-soluble vitamin A, vitamin D, vitamin E and vitamin K. Dietary fats are needed for the conversion of carotene to vitamin A, for mineral absorption and for a host of other processes.

 Evening primrose oil also has a range of therapeutic properties.
-It’s known to help reduce the pain associated with PMS, and reduce skin irritations and conditions.
-The oil could also be used as an anti-inflammatory agent, and it’s used to treat problems with autoimmune diseases.
+It’s known to help reduce the pain associated with PMS and improve chronic skin complaints like eczema, acne and psoriasis.
+The oil could also be used as an anti-inflammatory agent and is known to be helpful for menopause symptoms, arthritis and so much more!

-Women around the world take evening primrose oil to naturally treat PMS symptoms because of its essential fatty acid content.
+What are the benefits of taking evening primrose oil capsules?
+For starters, women around the world take evening primrose oil to naturally treat PMS symptoms because of its essential fatty acid content.
 Getting enough omega-6 fatty acids, such as LA and GLA, is shown to support overall hormonal function within the body.
-During a woman’s premenstrual period, she experiences breast tenderness, bloating, water retention, acne, depression, irritability, foggy thinking and headaches — these symptoms reportedly subside after using evening primrose oil, according to a study in Lipids.
-(2)
+During a woman’s premenstrual period, she may experience breast tenderness, bloating, water retention, acne, depression, irritability, foggy thinking and headaches — these symptoms reportedly can subside after using evening primrose oil, according to a study in the journal Lipids.
+(3)

 An omega-3 fatty acid, GLA, has been shown to increase the production of cervical mucus, a factor in successful reproduction and thus a way to beat infertility.
 Cervical fluid is vital for allowing the sperm to swim freely through the cervix.
 Having a healthy pregnancy is more difficult for women with little or no cervical fluid because the sperm have trouble moving and there may not be a friendly environment for the sperm to sustain themselves.

-The high levels of essential fatty acids present in evening primrose oil have a direct effect on uterine cells as well — this enables another evening primrose oil health benefit.
+The high levels of essential fatty acids present in evening primrose oil have a direct effect on uterine cells as well — enabling another evening primrose oil health benefit.
 These essential fatty acids cause the contraction and relaxation of muscle tissue, and this tones the uterine muscles in preparation for pregnancy.
-Consuming evening primrose oil for its fatty acid content is best only when naturally trying to get pregnant — not for women who are already pregnant because the contraction of the uterus may be problematic.
+Consuming evening primrose oil for its fatty acid content is best only when naturally trying to get pregnant — not for women who are already pregnant because the contraction of the uterus may be problematic at that point.

 In order to treat hormonal acne, you need to tackle the root of the problem — the hormonal imbalance.
 No topical treatment does that for you; it only treats the already existing pimples or scars.
-The omega-6 fatty acids present in evening primrose oil are what help you to regulate your hormone levels and cure your hormonal acne issues.
-These fatty acids also play a role in cell structure, improving nerve function and promoting skin elasticity.
+Getting a proper balance of omega-3 fatty acids and omega-6 fatty acids from healthy sources (like evening primrose oil) may help to overcome and prevent acne.
+(8) These fatty acids also play a role in cell structure, improving nerve function and promoting skin elasticity.